CyberSecurityN00b/penzsh/README.md

 Add 'penzsh' to your POWERLEVEL9K_LEFT_PROMPT_ELEMENTS (or RIGHT) in ~/.p10k.zsh

+## Custom Usage
+For your own custom commands, place them in the ./custcmds folder.
+The commands in ./cmds should provide enough information to write your own, for those inclined for scripting.
+Where a conflict in name exists between a command in ./custcmds and ./cmds, the one in ./custcmds will be used.

 ## Features
    - Create git-like "penzsh projects" with a particular target; git-like because all sub-directories are part of the penzsh project.
    - zsh history files unique to each project, so you can go back to a target after a month and see what you last did.